 - New undergraduate degree proposals are reviewed by the Undergraduate Policy and Curriculum Committee (UPCC).
 Please refer to the forms page of the UPCC website for the BOG New Degree Program Proposal template, BOG New Degree Proposal worksheets, and other documents required by the UPCC in the new undergraduate degree authorization approval process.

 - New graduate degree proposals** are reviewed by the Graduate Program Review and Awards Committee.
-Please refer to the forms page of UCF Graduate Council’s Curriculum Committee for the BOG New Degree Program Proposal template, BOG New Degree Proposal worksheets, and other documents needed in the new graduate degree authorization approval process.
+Please refer to the archive of the Graduate Council for the BOG New Degree Program Proposal template, BOG New Degree Proposal worksheets, and other documents needed in the new graduate degree authorization approval process.
 Note: degree program proposals are reviewed by the Graduate Council Program Review and Awards committee, but new courses included in the degree program are reviewed by the Graduate Curriculum Committee.

-- New graduate tracks and certificate proposals are reviewed by the Graduate Council Curriculum Committee.
-Please refer to the forms page of UCF Graduate Council’s Curriculum Committee for the Program Recommendation Form and other documents needed in the graduate track or certification authorization approval process.
+- New graduate tracks and certificate proposals are reviewed by the Graduate Council’s Curriculum Committee.
+Please refer to the forms page of the Graduate Council for the Program Recommendation Form and other documents needed in the graduate track or certification authorization approval process.

 - The appropriate above listed undergraduate or graduate curriculum committee review and assess program proposals using criteria provided by the Florida Board of Governors (see the document titled BOG Analysis Summary for New Degree Authorization).
 Upon complete review, the committees forward the Analysis Summary and recommendations to the deans of College of Undergraduate Studies or the College of Graduate Studies and to Paige Borden, Associate Provost for Academic Program Quality.